Jan Perner

-Jan Perner (7 September 1815 in Bratčice near Čáslav – 10 September 1845 in Pardubice) was a Czech railway engineer.
-During 1842–1845 Perner was responsible for construction of several railways in the Austrian Empire.
+Jan Perner (7 September 1815 – 10 September 1845) was a Czech railway engineer.
+Between 1842 and 1845, Perner was responsible for construction of several railways in the Austrian Empire.

 Career

-Perner was born to a water-mill owner and his wife.
+Perner was born on 7 September 1815 in Bratčice.
+He was born to a watermill owner and his wife.
 During 1830–33 he studied at an engineering school in Prague led by František Josef Gerstner.
 When Gerstner looked for engineers for construction of railways in Sankt Petersburg area of Imperial Russia, Perner joined the project (1836).
 Due to problems in communication with Gerstner he left in the same year.
 In 1837 Perner began work at the state railway company and was gradually promoted to take responsibility for construction works.
-In 1842 he started to design and oversee construction of important railways between Prague – Pardubice – Olomouc and Prague – Dresden.
+In 1842 he started to design and oversee construction of important railways between Prague–Pardubice–Olomouc and Prague–Dresden.